chkware/chkware.github.io/docs/examples/http-examples.md

     # but will not upload the actual file
     photo: file:///home/username/student-photo-01.png

 # get only response body; response headers, code, etc will be dropped
-  return: .body
+expose: $_response.body
 ```

 ### Request with file upload